FearFreddy/EventFinder/README.md

-# stuttgart-events
+# Event Finder App

-This template should help get you started developing with Vue 3 in Vite.
+Built with Vue 3 in Vite.

+You need a private token from the EventBrite API (https://www.eventbrite.com/platform/api), that you have to provide in an .env file, just like suggested in the .env.install file.

 ## Customize configuration